jspringer/vue-request-form/README.md

 1. I did not test the first and last name fields with every possible character.
 There is a possibility vee-validate may not accept some or many non-English characters.

 2. I may be able to improve the phone field with automated parentheses around the area code and a dash between the first 3 and last 4 digits.
-If/when I find a way to do that, I will update.
+When I find a way to do that, I will update.

 3. In App.vue, line 109, there seems to be an issue with the max option on the input element set to type number, at least when I tested it.
 I set maxlength to 7 as well for browsers that do not recognize type number and default to type text.
 You can see under Budget, you are able to enter values higher than 1,000,000, but you will get the warning message via Vue + vee-validate.